SamiPerttu/fundsp/README.md

 The system can calculate the [frequency response](https://en.wikipedia.org/wiki/Frequency_response) of any *[linear network](https://en.wikipedia.org/wiki/Linear_filter)* analytically by composing [transfer functions](https://en.wikipedia.org/wiki/Transfer_function#Linear_time-invariant_systems) and folding constants.
-Linear networks are constructed from filters, delays, and the operations of:
+Linear networks are constructed from linear filters, delays, and the operations of:

 * Mixing.
 * Chaining.
-Chaining of filters and delays maintains linearity.
+Chaining of linear filters and delays maintains linearity.
 * Constant scaling.
 Signals may be scaled by constant factors.

 Signal latencies are similarly analyzed from input to output in detail,